 This living, working, ‘big skies’ landscape is notable for its natural beauty, distinctive local character and historic significance.
 People of all ages, abilities and circumstances experience and enjoy it as a place of escape, adventure, enjoyment, work, learning and tranquillity, and as a source of national pride and identity.
 Sustainable living can be seen in action and there is a buoyant rural economy.
 Local communities are taking an active part in decisions about their future and are known for having been pivotal in the transformation to a low carbon, ‘climate-smart’ society.

-The Local Development Framework is gradually replacing the Broads Local Plan and linked planning guidance.
-It contains Local Development Documents that set out spatial policies and proposals for development and land use in the Broads.
-These are used in determining planning applications.
+The Local Plan for the Broads sets out spatial planning policies and proposals for development and land use in the Broads, which are used in determining planning applications.

-The Business Plan sets out how the Broads Authority allocates resources and work programmes to meet objectives, and provides a link between the Broads Plan and activities of staff and partner organisations.
+The Business Plan sets out how the Broads Authority allocates resources and work programmes to deliver the Broads Plan and routine corporate activities.

 The Authority is funded through Defra's National Park Grant and navigation income from toll payers.
 Details of annual income and expenditure are in the Budget report.

 The Annual Report highlights achievements of the Authority and its partners over a 12-month period.